Not So Polite Dinner Conversation – The slow slow progress of science

 What the Boss Likes – Science, art and food

 Thanks to my peripetations around the internets, I occasionally find nifty things.
 Caren Alpert, a photographer, has taken food photography to a new level.
 A scanning electron microscope is the new imaging device to get to know your food intimately.
-The Smithsonian Magazine has a good interview with her and you can see her lovely images on her website.
+The Smithsonian Magazine has a good interview with her and you can see her lovely … Continue reading What the Boss Likes – Science, art and food

 Not So Polite Dinner Conversation – Veterans, Romney and a little background